maxrross/gamerizz/Sprint2.md

 Created a search bar for the search page and display results after fetching the backend API for games.
 Dynamically loads games as the user types in their query.

+Brogan:
+Created unit tests for the frontend using cypress and assisted with code structure in creating the search page that displays results.

 Blake:
 Utilized the Rawg.io api to have access to over 500,000 game titles.
 Created a new backend endpoint that takes in a request from the frontend and then processes and sends the request to Rawg.
 It then returns only the needed information.
 I also helped with some of the search bar functionality